teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 * An index to another table.
 Its length is two bytes if the table's row count is less than or equal to 2<sup>16</sup>, and four bytes otherwise.
 * A coded index to one of a set of `n` possible tables.
 It is encoded as `e << log2(n) | tag`, where `e` is the index to the table and `tag` is a number from zero to `n - 1` that identifies the table `e` is referring to.
 The length of the coded index is two bytes if all possible tables have a row count less than or equal to 2<sup>16 - log2(n)</sup>, and four bytes otherwise.
 A table with all possible kinds of coded indices will be provided later in the specification.

-The supported table types are listed in the next section.
+The supported table types are listed in following sections.

 ## Coded Indices